tdz/tdz.github.io/about.md

 I have been around in FOSS for roughly 20 years and been programming mainly in C and C++ since 2000.
 I have experience with the complete software stack, from hardware emulation in QEMU to graphics programming with OpenGL and GTK+.
-I (re-)designed the system architecture of Firefox OS during my time at Mozilla.
+I (re-)designed the low-level communication and driver architecture of Firefox OS during my time at Mozilla.

 I hold a University degree in Computer Science (_Diplom-Informatiker_, comparable to M.Sc.).